 Each time we provide you with this one-off service

 If we agree to transfer investments to you or to a new provider (rather than selling them and paying the cash proceeds) we will make a charge of £20 for each “line of stock”.
 A “line of stock” means the investments(s) that you hold in each company or unit trust in which your Portfolio is invested.

 In Specie transfer

-£20 per stock
+£20 per line of stock

 HMRC means Her Majesty's Revenue & Customs.

 Investment Parameters means the investment parameters that we agree with you in order to manage your Portfolio, including the Investment Styles and your attitude to risk.

 Investment Styles means each of the investment styles that we offer from time to time for you to select in relation to your Portfolio and/or Product(s).

 ISA has the meaning given in the ISA Regulations.